Pain in invertebrates: Learned avoidance

 Learning to avoid a noxious stimulus indicates that prior experience of the stimulus is remembered by the animal and appropriate action taken in the future to avoid or reduce potential damage.
 This type of response is therefore not the fixed, reflexive action of nociceptive avoidance.

 Habituation and sensitization

 Habituation and sensitisation are two simple, but widespread, forms of learning.
-Habituation refers to a type of non-associative learning in which repeated exposure to a stimulus leads to decreased responding.
+Habituation refers to a type of non-associative learning in which repeated exposure to a stimulus leads to decreased response.
 Sensitization is another form of learning in which the progressive amplification of a response follows repeated administrations of a stimulus.

 When a tactile stimulus is applied to the skin of Aplysia californica, the animal withdraws the siphon and gill between the parapodia.
 This defensive withdrawal, known as the Aplysia gill and siphon withdrawal reflex, has been the subject of much study on learning behaviour.
 Generally, these studies have involved only weak, tactile stimulation and are therefore more relevant to the question of whether invertebrates can experience nociception, however, some studies have used electric shocks to examine this response (See sections on "Electrical stimulation" and "Operant conditioning").